 If you can, it’s also important to dig a little deeper and uncover customer lifetime value (CLV)—or, the prediction of profit as it pertains to the entire sales life cycle of a customer.
 And finally, it’s important to determine return on investment (ROI) and return on ad spend (ROAS) to fully understand how well your marketing program is working.

 2. Historical Data & Trends

-A lot of times, forecasts and projections are also influenced by historical trends.
-You can base your decisions on what’s happened in previous years, and factor in the impact of seasonality or other significant changes that you predict will happen again in the coming year.
+In normal times, marketing forecasting is influenced by historical trends.
+You can inform your decisions based on what’s happened in previous years, and factor in the impact of seasonality or other significant changes that you predict will happen again in the coming year.
 This may include:

 - Sales or promotions